Healthy Treats for Cats [Best Ingredients & What To Avoid]

 How Often Can I Give Healthy Treats to My Cat?

 As long as you limit treats to 10% of their daily calories, you're in the clear!
 Too much of a good thing can be unhealthy, but as long as you don't feed your kitty more than 10% of its daily calories in treats, feel free to give as many treats as you like.
+We recommend saving treats for training or rewarding good behavior.
+This will make the treats even more special for your feline companion and reinforce that they are a "sometimes food."
+Treats are a great way to incentivize a cat.

-Which Healthy Cat Treats Are Best?
+Which Cat Treats Are Best?

 Are you looking to purchase premium CBD cat treats from a brand that cares?
 Well, look no further than Holistapet!
 We are the #1 supplier of high-quality CBD cat treats.
 Our yummy salmon flavor CBD treats are 100% grain-free, delicious and nutritious, making these crunchy little bites absolutely irresistible to any four-legged feline friends you might have!